 Kindra, raised by her uncle, California

-- Kin/grandfamily caregivers are often socially isolated from their peers and may feel guilt and shame about their adult relative or friend who is unable to parent, especially if it is their own adult child.
-They may neglect their own physical and/or mental health as they focus on caring for the children.
+- Kin caregivers are often socially isolated from their peers and may feel guilt and shame about their adult relative or friend who is unable to parent, especially if it is their own adult child.
+They may neglect their own physical and mental health as they focus on caring for the children.

-- Kin/grandfamily caregivers may not be permitted to consent to health care for the children in their care, depending on their legal relationship (or lack thereof) with the children and whether their state has a health care consent law.
+- Kin caregivers may not be permitted to consent to health care for the children in their care, depending on whether they have a legal relationship with the children and whether their state has a health care consent law.

 Housing